Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Each entry may not exceed 200 words.
 Judges will use the [Site Wordcounter]({{site.baseurl}}/wordcount).
 Anything above 200 words will be immediately disqualified. **Entries cannot be corrected or changed once they are submitted.**

 The title, author name, and so on, will NOT count towards that limit.

+## Entry Criteria

+Both readers and judges will be evaluating entries based upon the following criteria:

+* **Actionable.** The entry should contain enough description to attempt play of the game.
+Goals, stakes, rules, and roles should be clearly defined.
+* **New and Overlooked Stories.** The entry should encourage its players to tell a new kind of story, a story that has often been overlooked, or a familiar story from a new perspective.
+* **Engaging.** The game should inspire the reader with ideas and questions.
+It should make the reader want to play this game as soon as possible.

 ## Plaintext